 Keep a journal for six weeks.
 You must write in it at least once a week.

 With your parent’s help, choose a relative or a family acquaintance you can interview in person, by telephone, or by email or letter.
 Record the information you collect so you do not forget it.

-Name three types of genealogical resources and explain how these resources can help you chart your family tree.
+Name three types of physical genealogical resources, where you can find them, and explain how these resources can help you chart your family tree.

 Obtain at least one genealogical document that supports an event that is or can be recorded on your pedigree chart or family group record.
 The document could be found at home or at a government office, religious organization, archive, or library.

-Tell how you would evaluate the genealogical information you found for requirement 4b.
+Tell how you found it and how you would evaluate the genealogical information you found for requirement 4c.

 Contact ONE of the following individuals or institutions.
 Ask what genealogical services, records, or activities this individual or institution provides, and report the results:

 A professional genealogist (someone who gets paid for doing genealogical research)

 A surname organization, such as your family’s organization